Course Outline

 Requirements

-• Basic computer operation skills
+• Basic knowledge of computer operation

 • No prior experience with Autodesk Inventor required